ruijaulino/ruijaulino.github.io/_posts/2023-11-10-cv_remarks.md

 # Small remark on backtesting

-The single most important aspect in any systematic trading model is the quantification of future performance - or, in other words, out-of-sample performance.
+The most important aspect in any systematic trading model is the quantification of future performance - or, in other words, out-of-sample performance.

 In general, a model consists in the definition of the distribution of the target variable given some feature variables (that can include past observations of the target), $p(y\|x)$; this distribution can be specified under some parameters $\theta$ that need to be _fitted_(or _learned_) from data.